microsoft/PowerStigDsc/README.md

 dev: [![Build status](https://ci.appveyor.com/api/projects/status/h9lcjalgdlneyd46/branch/dev?svg=true)](https://ci.appveyor.com/api/projects/status/h9lcjalgdlneyd46/branch/dev?svg=true)

 **PowerStigDsc** is a Windows PowerShell Desired State Configuration (DSC) composite resource to manage the configurable items of the DISA STIG's.
-This is accomplished by using Microsoft supported OSS DSC Resources from the PowerShell gallery which that are specialized to a specific area of the STIG.
+This is accomplished by using OSS DSC Resources that are specialized to a specific area of the STIG from the PowerShell gallery.
+PowerStigDsc depends on an external module [PowerStig](https://github.com/Microsoft/PowerStig) for the STIG data and multiple DSC resources to apply the setting.
+All of the required dependencies are defined in the module manifest so they are automatically downloaded if you install PowerStigDsc from the [PowerShell Gallery](https://www.powershellgallery.com/packages/PowerStigDsc).

 This project has adopted the [Microsoft Open Source Code of Conduct]( https://opensource.microsoft.com/codeofconduct/).